EUR/USD: Strong bounce – Commerzbank

-Axel Rudolph, analyst at Commerzbank, points out that EUR/USD has seen a strong bounce from its current September low at 1.0926.
+According to Axel Rudolph, analyst at Commerzbank, EUR/USD pair has seen a strong bounce from its current September low at 1.0926 and is still trying to reach last week’s high at 1.1084 and if bettered, the April and May lows at 1.1110/1.1106 as well as the three month resistance line at 1.1116 will be in focus.

 Key Quotes